tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 ## 🚀Recommendations

 ### 🔴 Prioritize Expansion into High-Growth Markets
+## 📌 Recommendations

+### 🌍 Market Expansion Strategy

-Based on the analysis, **Canada should be prioritized as the primary expansion market**, supported by selective expansion in Africa.
+Based on the analysis, expansion should be prioritized in markets that show more consistent performance, while emerging markets should be tested before scaling.

-The business should focus expansion efforts on high-growth, underpenetrated markets rather than already saturated regions.

-- **Primary Expansion Market — Canada**
+- **Primary Expansion Markets — APAC & EU**
-  Canada represents the most scalable growth opportunity, where expansion can drive both revenue growth and sustainable profitability.
+  These markets show relatively stable performance across both revenue and profit.
+  Expansion efforts can focus on scaling existing strengths and improving efficiency.

-- **Selective Expansion — Africa**
+- **Test & Learn Market — Canada**
-  Africa shows promising growth but also carries higher operational and profitability risks.
-  Expansion should be gradual, with strict monitoring of margin performance and operational efficiency.
+  Canada shows signs of growth potential.
+  However, performance should be further validated before committing to large-scale expansion.

-- **No Expansion Focus — APAC & EU**
+- **Delayed Expansion — Africa**
-  These markets are already mature and contribute a large share of total revenue.
-  The strategic focus should shift toward **optimizing profitability and efficiency rather than further expansion.**
+  Africa generates revenue but profit performance is less consistent.
+  Expansion should be postponed until profitability becomes more stable.

+---

+This approach helps balance growth opportunities with risk control and resource efficiency.

 📎 *This project demonstrates how an executive-focused analytics dashboard can support data-driven market expansion and product portfolio optimization decisions.*